dynoser/HELML/docs/MultiLayerArrays_en.md

 Its addition to [HELML format description](https://github.com/dynoser/HELML/blob/master/docs/README-HELML_en.md)

-# Multidimensional Arrays
+# Multilayer Arrays

-The concept of multidimensionality allows for binding values to different layers of an array and, when reading, requesting a certain list of "layers" whose values will be combined into the final array.
+The concept of multilayer arrays allows you to bind values to different layers of the array, so that when when reading, it was possible to request the choice of layers, the values of which will be combined into the final array.

-This is convenient when you need to obtain arrays with insignificant changes that depend on some parameters.
+This is useful when you need to get arrays with minor changes depending on the read parameters.

+## Example: Debug options
-For example, we create a file with a description of program settings.
-We want some settings to be replaced with some other ones in debug mode of the program.
+For example, we create a file with a description of the settings for some program, and we want some settings to be replaced by others in debug mode.
+These alternate settings can be linked to a separate layer, we'll call it "dbg".
-We set these alternative settings for a layer that we call, for example, "dbg".
-Next, when extracting the configuration, we specify that we want to extract the main layer and the "dbg" layer.
+Next, when reading the configuration, we will indicate whether to overlay the "dbg" layer on top of the main layer.
-As a result, we will get an array in which values from the "dbg" layer will be "overlayed" on top of the main layer.
+As a result, by requesting the overlay of the "dbg" layer, we will read the array in which, on top of the main layer those values that will be taken from the "dbg" layer will be "imposed".

-Another example.
+## Example: multilingual
-Suppose the program settings include a parameter hello with a value of "Hello World!".
+Let's say that among the program settings there is a hello parameter with the value "Hello World!".
-We want this value to be changed to "Здравствуй мир!" when using the Russian language.
-In the concept of multidimensionality, we simply add this value to a layer called, for example, "ru".
+We want this value to change to "Здравствуй мир!" when using the Russian language, and we also want to be able to set this value for any language in general.
+In the concept of layering, we add this value to the layer, which we will call "ru".
-When reading the settings file, we will additionally specify the layer with the name of the current language for reading.
+Further, when reading the array, we will specify a layer with the name of the current language for overlay.
-If the language is "ru", and we request an additional layer "ru" when reading, then we will get an array as a result, in which the hello parameter will have a value of "Здравствуй мир!".
-This is because a layer with the name "ru" will be overlaid on top of the original layer, in which the value of the hello parameter is different.
+In the case of the Russian language, this name will be "ru", and when reading the array, we will get an array, in which the hello parameter will have the value "Здравствуй мир!", because the layer values are "ru" will be superimposed on top of the main layer.

+## Example: many layers
 By combining the above examples, we can additionally request the "ru" and "dbg" layers to obtain an array as output, in which the values will be changed according to the "ru" and "dbg" layers.